Kim Fields

-Kim Victoria Fields-Morgan (née Fields, formerly Freeman; born May 12, 1969) is an American actress and director.
-Fields is best known for her roles as Dorothy "Tootie" Ramsey on the NBC sitcom The Facts of Life (1979–1988), and as Regine Hunter on the Fox sitcom Living Single (1993–1998).
-She currently stars in the Netflix original series The Upshaws.
+Kim Fields Morgan (née Fields; born May 12, 1969) is an American actress and director.
+She first gained fame as a child actress on the television series Good Times (1978–1979), and rose to greater prominence for her role as Dorothy "Tootie" Ramsey on the NBC sitcom Diff'rent Strokes (1979–1981), as well as its spin-off The Facts of Life (1979–1988).

-Early life

-Fields is the daughter of actress/director Chip Fields-Hurd, and the older sister of actress Alexis Fields, best known for her roles on Kenan & Kel, Moesha and Sister, Sister as well as Roc.
+Fields made her transition into mature roles as Regine Hunter on the Fox sitcom Living Single (1993–1998).
+Afterwards, she began work as a director on the Nickelodeon sitcom Kenan & Kel, as well as Tyler Perry's House of Payne.
+She currently stars in the Netflix original series The Upshaws (2021–present).

 Career

 Before appearing on The Facts of Life, Fields co-starred in a short-lived sitcom called Baby, I'm Back with Demond Wilson and Denise Nicholas, and she appeared in a television commercial for Mrs. Butterworth's syrup.
 She later appeared on two episodes of Good Times as a friend of Penny Gordon Woods, played by Janet Jackson.
 Fields' episodes on Good Times were "The Snow Storm" and "The Physical".

 Fields played the role of Dorothy "Tootie" Ramsey on the NBC sitcom The Facts of Life from 1979 to 1988.
 Even years later, many still recognize her catchphrase, "We're in troouu-ble! ".
 When the show began production, Fields was so short that the producers put her on roller skates during the first season so that they could avoid difficult camera angles.
 However, she later lost a role as Arnold Jackson's girlfriend on The Facts of Life's parent show Diff'rent Strokes because she was taller than Gary Coleman, who played Arnold.
 In 1984, during the run of The Facts of Life, Fields released two singles on the Critique Records label: the disco/Hi-NRG "He Loves Me He Loves Me Not" (which became a minor club hit), and "Dear Michael" (which became a minor R&B hit, reaching No. 50).

-After taking time away from acting to attend Pepperdine University.
-Fields also appeared in a 1993 episode of The Fresh Prince of Bel-Air, in which Will Smith pretended to marry her in an attempt to seduce her.
-Fields had a starring role in the hit Fox sitcom Living Single from 1993 to 1998 as Regina "Reginé" Hunter.
+After taking time away from acting to attend Pepperdine University to earn her bachelor's degree in telecommunications, Fields appeared in a 1993 episode of The Fresh Prince of Bel-Air, in which Will Smith pretended to marry her in an attempt to seduce her.
+Fields had a starring role in the hit Fox sitcom Living Single as Regina "Reginé" Hunter from 1993 to 1998.
+In this role, Fields would act alongside her real-life mother Chip Fields, who played her character's mother on the show.

-After the cancellation of Living Single, Fields began performing rap music and R&B with a group called Impromp 2.
-With her degree from Pepperdine University, Fields began directing.
+Following the end of Living Single, Fields began performing R&B and rap music with a group called Impromp 2.
+With her degree from Pepperdine University, Fields also began directing.
 Fields directed a number of episodes of the All That! spin-off Kenan & Kel, in which she also appeared in two episodes.
 She has worked as a director on the sitcoms Tyler Perry's Meet the Browns, Tyler Perry's House of Payne and BET's Let's Stay Together.